Warging and Skinchanging Unravelled

 He was almost there when his crutch snapped beneath his weight, and his legs went out from under him.

 I do not think this is a coincidence.
 The wounded leg motif occurs often enough for it to be noticeable: Bran’s fall renders him paralyzed from the waist down, his father Ned suffers a grievous leg wound during the fight against Jamie Lannister, Ygritte shoots Jon in the leg as he escapes the wildlings, causing an a very painful injury that leaves him fevered and weak for a while.
 When Bloodraven instructs Bran on greenseeing, he reveals that the gods mark those with the gift with red or green eyes.
 He also remarks that the chosen ones are not robust and that their lives would be short but for their union with the trees.
 Perhaps the author has drawn on the legends of the Fisher King – a man wounded in the leg by the Spear of Destiny, unable to look after his kingdom, which becomes a wasteland.
 Healing of both the king and the land will only take place when a worthy knight asks the healing question or completes other quests, depending on the version.
 But that’s another story.

 Getting back to the subject at hand, we can conclude that breaking the taboo of seizing a human body grants a skinchanger the power to become one with a weirwood and partake of all its recorded memories.
-To accomplish this fully, a blood sacrifice (most probably drinking or ingesting blood) in the presence of the weirwood is probably required.
+To accomplish this fully, a blood sacrifice, and or cannibalism (most probably drinking or ingesting blood) in the presence of the weirwood is probably required.

 Did you notice that Varamyr does not see his body rise as Thistle rises to become a wight?
 Varamyr does not rise.
 He is not amongst the wights advancing in the snow but he definitely died a true death; he feels the shock of cold that accompanies the advancing wights and it kills him: